vyomasystems-lab/challenges-Vinuthna3031/level1_design2/README.md

 dut.inp_bit.value=1

 ```
-The assert statement is used for comparing the sequence detector's outut to the expected value.
+The assert statement is used for comparing the sequence detector's output to the expected value.

 The following error is seen:
 ```